denten-books/plain-text/4-format.md

 dingbats (✇ ❖ ➿ ) the programmatic sign actively molds text to context.
 At the maximally blunt limit of its abilities, the formatting layer affects visibility.
 For example, it can selectively render some words and sentences on the screen while suppressing others.
-To hide the text from view completely or to make so small as to be illegible is, after all, a property of formatting.
+The ability to hide the text from view completely or to make so small as to be illegible belong to the non-decorative property of the formatting, affecting not just the style but the politics of text.
+Formatting, in that sense, can determine those who get to speak and those who get to access.

 Unlike figurative language, formatting codes and programming languages function in the imperative.
 They do not stand for action---they are action.